Putcher fishing is a traditional method for catching salmon, and other fish, that dates back to at least medieval times, and may be much older.

 Putcher ranks were once a common sight along the Levels’ coastline, with fisheries at Undy, Redwick and Porton.
 The fishery at Goldcliff was one of the largest and oldest; it was in operation at the time of the medieval priory and would have been a major source of income for the monks.
 Following the Dissolution of the Monasteries, the fishery passed to Eton College, who retained ownership until the 20th century; fish from Goldcliff were served for breakfast to scholars at the college.
 By the 1920s, the three ranks at Goldcliff contained around 2400 baskets.

 Trapping fish is one of the oldest known forms of fishing; the remains of ancient fish traps, dating from around 4000 BCE, have been found in the mud at Goldcliff and other places along the Severn Estuary coastline.
+Many medieval fish traps, dating from the 12th to 14th centuries, have been found by the lave net fishermen at Black Rock; the woven baskets are often perfectly preserved in the fine estuary silt.

 Although putcher fishing is no longer carried out in the Severn Estuary, you can still see the remains of putcher ranks at several points along the coastline.